Introduction to Bitcoin

 Bitcoin is recognized as legal tender in many countries; however, a lot of the countries don’t have any regulations regarding bitcoin, while some have completely banned it.

 Bitcoin has seen extreme volatility over the years, having gone through various cycles.
 BTC’s value can be very unpredictable, and investors should be prepared for significant financial pressure should the prices fluctuate again.

-That's all for the first chapter of this beginners guide to bitcoin.
+That's all for the introduction to bitcoin and the first chapter of this beginners guide to bitcoin.
 In the next chapter of this guide we will be looking at how Bitcoin works Because if you are seriously considering to invest in Bitcoin or trade bitcoin it's important that you know this.

 Next: How Does Bitcoin Work?